intmus/inttheory19-20/_06-intro-harmonic/2-reading-bassoconthistory.md

 - 4/3 = 6/4/3
 - 4/2 (or just 2) = 6/4/2

-Other shortcuts generally follow two simple rules:
+Other shortcuts for figured bass realization generally follow two simple rules:

 - Assume a fifth is present above the bass unless there is a "6" in the figure.
 - Assume a third is present above the bass unless there is a "4" or a "2" in the figure.

-## Unfamiliar figures and chords ##
+## Unfamiliar figures and chords

 Only seven figures are given above.
 If you see a figure you do not recognize, simply follow the intervals (using the two shortcut rules).
 Likewise, if analyzing a chord that is not a triad or seventh chord, simply label the *simple* intervals you see/hear above the bass, from top to bottom in descending order: 7/6/3 or 5/4, for example.
 In time, you will become familiar with a number of other harmonic possibilities, and their corresponding figures.

-## Chords of the fifth and chords of the sixth ##
+## Chords of the fifth and chords of the sixth

 All chords can be categorized as either a *chord of the fifth* or a *chord of the sixth*.
 This distinction will be important for our study of voice-leading.